omaciel/omacielhugo/content/posts/0032-whats-the-frequency-kenneth.md

   whats-the-frequency-kenneth
 tags:
  - english
+ - random
-title: What\'s The Frequency, Kenneth?
+title: "What's The Frequency, Kenneth?"
 ---

 The depth of the WWW never ceases to amaze me.
 Every day there's a new